openhab/org.openhab.binding.zwave/doc/monoprice/wallsocket_0_0.md

 ### Parameter 171: Power Report Frequency

 The interval of sending power report to association device (Group Lifeline).
-The interval of sending power report to association device (Group Lifeline).

-Available settings: 5- 2678400 (5 - 2678400 seconds)

-0 -The function is disabled.

-Default setting: 30 (30 seconds).
+<p&gtThe interval of sending power report to association device (Group Lifeline).</p&gt <p&gtAvailable settings: 5- 2678400 (5 - 2678400 seconds)</p&gt <p&gt0 -The function is disabled.</p&gt <p&gtDefault setting: 30 (30 seconds).</p&gt
 Values in the range 5 to 2678400 may be set.

 The manufacturer defined default value is ```30```.